 “Substance-related problems such as binge drinking, driving under the influence of alcohol, and risky sexual behavior are more important than others due to their association with reckless driving, automobile accidents, physical injuries and even death, as well as risk for sexually transmitted disease and unplanned pregnancy.” —Maria M. Wong, director of experimental training in the department of psychology at Idaho State University

 How Teens Can Sleep Longer and Better

 In an attempt to work with teens’ “late to bed, late to rise” schedules, a few school districts have experimented with pushing start times later, with definite improvement in teen academic performance, mood, and behavior.
 But most teens still have to get up early.
-Therefore, it’s important for them to find ways to sleep better and longer.
-These guidelines can help teens avoid deprivation.
+Therefore, it’s important for sleep deprived teens to find ways to sleep better and longer.
+These guidelines can help sleep deprived teens.

 Do physical activity during the day.

 Parents can get the kids out for a hike, and support their involvement in team sports, running, dancing, or whatever form of exercise they’re naturally drawn toward.